slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Consistency doesn’t result from effort; it comes from showing up.
 Long-term thinking and discipline will guarantee you an easier life.
 Endurance is more relevant than toughness.

-Hint:
+Hints:

 - See your life as a series of “hotspots.”
 Every day you invest your time, energy, and attention into seven hotspots: mind, body, emotions, career, finances, relationships, and fun.
 See your hotspots as a portfolio to make sure you don’t overinvest in some areas and underinvest in others.
 Annual review: GOOD + BAD.
 - You do not raise to the level of your goals, you fall to the level of your systems.
+- Stop a bad behaviour by filling the space with a better one.
+Replacement is better than abstinence.

 > *"At any given time, I’m either trying to pick up a good habit or discard a previous bad habit." (...)
 "It isn’t 10k hours that creates outliers, it’s 10k iterations." (...)